Across Campus and in the Pioneer Valley

 Many students at Hampshire work directly with Bon Apetit chefs and a registered dietitian to accommodate dietary restrictions and preferences.
 Supporting most dietary needs does not require formal accommodation.
 Our dietitian is a member of the Housing Accommodation Review Committee and works with OARS and students to ensure accommodation needs are met within the dining hall or can explore whether a meal plan modification or housing placement is also appropriate.
 To request formal dining-related accommodation, please visit our housing accommodation page.

 Accessible parking is located throughout campus.
 Students in need of accessible parking should refer to the campus map for exact locations and to the parking policies in the handbook to learn about using their placard.
-Students in need of temporary accessible parking due to a short-term disability can request accessible parking accommodations through OARS and campus police will provide a temporary accessible parking placard.
+Students in need of temporary accessible parking due to a short-term disability can request accessible parking accommodations through OARS and campus safety and security will provide a temporary accessible parking placard.

 Many students at Hampshire who utilize accommodations can also access them throughout the Five Colleges.
 Please let us know that you are taking a Five College course when you pick up your accommodation letters to learn more about transferring your accommodations.
 Below are the links to the four other offices in the consortium.